mjhoffm2/ReactTrainingTutorial/Part-4-%2D-Improving-the-Development-Experience.md

 }
 ```

 The major changes include the small refactor so that there is a render method which takes a rootContainer (our `<Routes />` component) which will call `ReactDom.render( ... )`, and the addition of the last 6 lines, which configure hot module reloading.
 In this case, the code will allow changes to the `'./routes'` resource to be hot reloaded, and will reload them by calling our new render method with an updated Routes component.

-Please note that the dynamic require statement is necessary here, since that resource will have been changed.
+Please note the dynamic require statement.
+If you are following the tutorial exactly, this require statement is not actually necessary due to the way ES6 Harmony Modules work.
+However, in all other cases it is necessary since that resource will have been changed.
 If you try to simply render the Routes class that has already been imported, it will be out of date.
+If you are unsure, you can simply include it and it will work either way.

 #### Update 'Web' Webpack config